Industry and Society Need AI Clarity<span class=cs-invisible>:</span> <span class=cs-subtitle>The opportunity in today’s confused and divided AI landscape</span>

 > Fei-Fei Li [^1]

-- **Public opinion is split worldwide, too.** In the US, 17% of adults say the impact of AI over the next 20 years will be “positive” whereas 35% say it will be “negative” according to Pew Research Center.[^2] In the middle, 33% say it will be equally both, and 16% are not sure.
-People’s expectations about the nearer term are divided, too, though leaning more toward the negative: 50% of US adults say they’re “more concerned than excited” about the increased use of AI in daily life, and only 10% are mainly “excited.”[^3] And opinion is split in other countries Pew surveyed as well.
-Germany and Japan are the countries with the largest proportion who say they’re “equally concerned and excited” (53% and 55%).
-Israelis and South Koreans are the most “excited” (29% and 22%, respectively), but plenty of them disagree: South Korea has the smallest “concerned” cohort among the 25 countries, but even there, 16% are “concerned.”
+- **Around the world.** The split — and even ambivalence — is not just in the US.
+Among the 25 countries Pew surveyed, Germany and Japan are the countries with the largest proportion who say they’re “equally concerned and excited” (53% and 55%).
+Israelis and South Koreans are the most “excited” (29% and 22%, respectively) but plenty of them disagree: South Korea has the smallest “concerned” cohort among the 25 countries, but even there, 16% are “concerned.”

 Why does this division about AI matter?
 Because it’s causing: